memgonzales/automation-testing-selenium-robot/README.md

-# SeleniumIDE & RobotFramework Exercise
+# Selenium IDE & RobotFramework Exercise
 ![badge][badge-selenium]

-The objective of this exercise is to introduce students to **automated testing of web applications** using [SeleniumIDE](https://www.selenium.dev/selenium-ide/) and [RobotFramework](https://robotframework.org/).
+The objective of this exercise is to introduce students to **automation testing of web applications** using [Selenium IDE](https://www.selenium.dev/selenium-ide/) and translating the tests to [RobotFramework](https://robotframework.org/).

 This is an exercise in an advanced software engineering class under Ms. Unisse C. Chua of the Department of Software Technology, De La Salle University.